smblott-github/text-aid-too/README.md

   preview your changes as you go along.
 - The temporary file name has the appropriate suffix for the input type (`.txt` or `.html`, as appropriate).
-Therefore, your text editor can detect the file type and set its bindings and highlighting accordingly.
+Therefore, your text editor can detect the file type and set its bindings and the like accordingly.

+The default keyboard shortcut is `<Ctrl-;>`, but you can set your own keyboard shortcut on the extension's options page.

 ### Screenshot